 I need information about...

-If you smoke, quitting is one of the best changes you can make for your heart.
+If you smoke, quitting is one of the best changes you can make for your heart and your overall health.
 Your risk of heart attack goes down within one day of putting out that last cigarette.
 As you go longer without smoking, your risk goes down even more.
 Quitting isn’t easy, but millions of people have done it.
 You can, too.
 It’s never too late to quit.

 Boost your chances of success by deciding on your “quit plan.”
 Your health care provider and cardiac rehab team can help you develop this plan.
 Even if you’ve already quit, it’s easy to slip back into smoking.
 Your plan can help you avoid and recover from relapse.
 In any case, start by setting a date to quit within a month, and do it.

-Talk to your health care provider about prescription medications and nicotine replacement products that help stop the urge to smoke.
+Talk to your healthcare provider about prescription medicines and nicotine replacement products that help stop the urge to smoke.

 Join a support group or quit smoking program.
 Talking with others about the challenges of quitting can help you get through them.

 Ask other smokers in your household to quit with you.

 Look for the cues in your life that you associate with smoking and avoid them.